jeromeetienne/blog.jetienne.com/source/_posts/2014-02-12-webaudiox-a-dry-library-for-webaudio-api.markdown

 ---
 layout: post
 title: "WebAudiox.js - a DRY library for Web Audio API"
-date: 2013-04-23 07:43
+date: 2014-02-18 07:43
 comments: true
-published: false
+published: true
 categories: [webaudiox]
 ---

 [Webaudiox.js](https://github.com/jeromeetienne/webaudiox)
 is a bunch of helpers for
 [WebAudio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html).
 I wrote them a while back.
 Now I would like to make a series of posts about it.
 This post is the first.
 I plan to publish one post per week explaining WebAudiox the marvels you can do with WebAudio API.
 I hope we will enjoy yourselves in the process :)

 <iframe width="420" height="315" src="http://www.youtube.com/embed/3cSAu2mZHqU" frameborder="0" allowfullscreen></iframe>